 You should register the death within 5 days.

-You can go to any register office but if you use the one in the area where the person died you’ll be given the documents you’ll need on the day.
+Contact a register office to register the death.
+You can contact any register office but it will be quicker if you use the one in the area where the person died.

 Who should register the death